GeneSysElektronik/adma_ros_driver/README.md

 ### BAG2GSDB-Converter
 This tool subscribes to the `/genesys/adma/data_recorded` topic and generates a `*.gsdb` file that can be used for the ADMA-PostProcessing application.
+Its primary for the deprecated rosbags with the mentioned topic.

 ```bash
 # ensure you have sourced the workspace also in this terminal